damsean102/exceedingly-simple-sitemap/README.md

-# Exceeding Simple Sitemap - DO NOT USE IN PRODUCTION
+# Exceeding Simple Sitemap - Coming Soon
-A Wordpress plugin that excludes pages from HTML and XML sitemaps Currently is only a metabox in the admin area.
-Has no other functionality
+A Wordpress plugin that generates and exclude pages from HTML and XML sitemaps.